Staphylococcus Strains in Atopic Dermatitis in Children: Toxins Production and Resistance Properties

 Listed in

 Staphylococcus spp. skin colonization is involved in the pathogenesis of atopic dermatitis (AD).
-While coagulase-positive Staphylococcus (S.) aureus strains are known to worsen symptoms, the role of coagulase-negative staphylococci (CoNS) remains controversial.
+While coagulase-positive Staphylococcus aureus strains are known to worsen symptoms, the role of coagulase-negative staphylococci (CoNS) remains controversial.
 Further research is needed to clarify the pathogenicity of CoNS in AD patients.
 A study involving 329 children with AD (mean age: 4.89 years) assessed the frequency of staphylococcal colonization on affected skin, along with the toxin-producing properties and antibiotic resistance of isolated strains.
 Mild AD: Predominantly colonized by CoNS (especially S. epidermidis).
 Moderate/Severe AD: Showed a significant increase in S. aureus colonization.
 CoNS (including S. epidermidis) could produce enterotoxins (A, B, C) and toxic shock syndrome toxin-1 (TSST-1), though less frequently than S. aureus strains.
-In severe AD, toxin-producing CoNS strains (particularly enterotoxin A producers) were more common than non-toxin-producing strains, suggesting a possible aggravation of inflammation via superantigen-mediated mechanism.
+In severe AD, the number of toxin-producing CoNS strains (especially enterotoxin A producers) was higher than in mild AD, and the number of non-toxin-producing strains was lower.
 CoNS exhibited higher resistance rates than S. aureus.
-Methicillin-resistance S. epidermidis (MRSE): 23.4%.
-Methicillin-resistance S. aureus (MRSA): 1.27%.
-This indicates that CoNS in AD may act as a reservoir for antibiotic resistance genes, complicating treatment.
+Methicillin-resistant S. epidermidis (MRSE): 23.4%.
+Methicillin-resistant S. aureus (MRSA): 1.27%.
 CoNS may contribute to AD pathogenesis through toxin production (exacerbating inflammation) and antibiotic resistance (limiting treatment options).
 Severe AD may involve a synergistic effect between S. aureus and toxin-producing CoNS.